gruntwork-io/docs/docs/2.0/docs/library/architecture/overview.md

 1. `modules`: This folder contains the core implementation code for the services you use and deploy.
 For instance, the EKS cluster service resides in `modules/services/eks-cluster`.

-1. `examples`: This folder provides a sample code demonstrating how to use the services in the `modules` folder.
+1. `examples`: This folder provides sample code demonstrating how to use the services in the `modules` folder.
 These examples enable you to deploy services without writing code.
-Navigate to a directory, follow the README instructions (e.g., run `terraform apply`), and you will have working infrastructure.
+Navigate to a directory, follow the README instructions (e.g., run `terraform apply`), and you'll have working infrastructure.
 This folder contains two sub-folders:

 1. `for-learning-and-testing`: These examples are optimized for experimentation and testing but not for direct production use.
 They often rely on default VPCs or mock database URLs for convenience.